mrward/mrward.github.com/source/_posts/2019-05-05-NuGetPowerShellCoreConsoleVisualStudioForMac8-0.markdown

 ## Installation

-The NuGet extensions addin is available from the MonoDevelop addin repository.
+The NuGet extensions addin is available from the Visual Studio for Mac extensions repository.
 To install the addin:

  - From the main menu, open the Extensions Manager dialog.
  - Select the Gallery tab.
  - Expand IDE extensions.
- - Select NuGet Package Management Extensions.
+ - Select NuGet Package Management Extensions 0.18 or later.
  - Click the Refresh button if the addin is not visible.
  - Click Install… to install the addin.
+ - Restart Visual Studio for Mac.